-EKGs and stress tests are tests to find out if you are at risk for heart disease and heart attack.
+EKGs and stress tests are tests that can help your doctor see how well your heart is working.
 An EKG, or electrocardiogram, measures your heart’s activity.
 In an exercise stress test, you have an EKG while you walk or jog on a treadmill.

 But in other cases, you should think twice about having these tests.
 Here’s why:

 Usually, you do not need these tests if you do not have any symptoms.